Fort Shaw: Early leadership

 Colonel Phillipe Régis de Trobriand, about the time he commanded Fort Shaw in 1869.

 Major William Clinton's command of Fort Shaw was only temporary.
-On August 11, 1867, Colonel I. V. D. Reeves transferred the 13th Infantry Regiment's headquarters to Fort Shaw.
+On August 11, 1867, Colonel Isaac Van Duzen Reeve transferred the 13th Infantry Regiment's headquarters to Fort Shaw.
 Lieutenant Colonel G. L. Andrews was regimental second-in-command, and named headquarters commandant, overseeing the operations of the fort itself.
 During their tenure at the fort, a steam engine was brought in to pump water from the river to the kitchens and sinks.
 The unit also received breech-loading rifles, which greatly increased its effectiveness.
 About 33 civilians were employed at the fort as well, working as blacksmiths, carpenters, clerks, masons, and saddlers.
-One of Colonel Reeves' first actions was to disarm the Montana Militia, a short-lived paramilitary organization formed by Acting Governor Thomas Francis Meagher in 1864 and supplied with arms by the U.S. Army.
-Reeves acted quickly, and the militia was disbanded by October 1, 1867.
+One of Colonel Reeve's first actions was to disarm the Montana Militia, a short-lived paramilitary organization formed by Acting Governor Thomas Francis Meagher in 1864 and supplied with arms by the U.S. Army.
+Reeve acted quickly, and the militia was disbanded by October 1, 1867.

 General Phillipe Régis de Trobriand took command of Fort Shaw on June 4, 1869.
 A steam engine (whether a second one or a replacement is unclear) was brought to the fort in 1869.
 Excessive drinking and desertion by his troops were a constant problem.
 General Trobriand and the 13th Infantry Regiment left Fort Shaw on June 11, 1870.
 His unit was replaced by the headquarters company and six companies of the 7th Infantry Regiment, commanded by Colonel John Gibbon.